Updated November 2022.

 Be prepared to explain the nature and duration of your stay in the passport control.
 They might also ask you about your departure date, so be prepared to show your ticket out of the country as well.

-The efficiency of Cuban airport is variable, be prepared to wait for your luggage from 30 minutes up to a few hours.
+The efficiency of Cuban airport is variable, be prepared to wait for your luggage for 30 minutes up to a few hours.
 Do not panic if it seems to take forever, things may go smoothly or take time.
 It is all normal.

 Checked-in luggage may also be scanned when you exit the baggage claim area when you are leaving, so make sure you comply with the rules and regulations of what you are allowed to bring into Cuba.